abougouffa/minemacs/docs/DOCS.md

 This method may mutate the original alist, but you still need to use the return value of this method instead of the original alist, to ensure correct results.

+#### `(+add-to-list-at LIST-VAR ELEMENT INDEX)`

+Insert into LIST-VAR an ELEMENT at INDEX.
+If INDEX is 0, ELEMENT is inserted before the first element.

 #### `(+mode-alist-add-ts-modes!
 MODE-ALIST)` (macro)

 Duplicate elements in MODE-ALIST to include Treesit modes.